microsoft/vscode/README.md

 * Intellisense and Autocomplete
 * - Full intellisense
 * - Support for docstring
+* - Ability to include custom module paths (e.g. include paths for libraries like Google App Engine, etc)
+* - - Use the setting python.autoComplete.extraPaths = []
 * Code formatting
 * - Use either yapf or autopep8 for code formatting (defaults to autopep8)
 * - auutopep8 configuration files supported
 * - yapf configuration files supported
 * Linting
 * - It can be turned off (default is turn it on and use pylint)
-* - pylint can be turned off
+* - pylint can be turned on/off (default is on), supports standard configuaration files
-* - pyliny configuaration files supported
-* - pep8 can be turned off
+* - pep8 can be turned on/off (default is off), supports standard configuaration files
-* - pep8 configuaration files supported
+* - flake8 can be turned on/off (default is on), supports standard configuaration files
 * - Different categories of errors reported by pylint can be configured as warnings, errors, information or hits
-* - Path to pylint and pep8 can be configured
+* - Path to pylint, pep8 and flake8 and pep8 can be configured
-* - Path to pep8 can be configured through config
 * Debuggging
-* - Local and Global variables
-* - Arguments
 * - Watch window
 * - Evaluate Expressions
 * - Step through code (Step in, Step out, Continue)
 * - Add/remove break points
+* - Local variables, Global variables and arguments (experimental, still needs some polishing)
+* Unit Testing
+* - unittests (default is on)
+* - nosetests (default is off)
+* - Test resutls are displayed in the "Python" output window
+* - Future release will display results in a more structured manner integrated into the IDE
 * Snippets